BRITISH CAVY COUNCIL

 These should not run into the ears.

-Belly, Belly to be tan, with minimal darker undercolour showing and with belly colour only (10)
+Belly, Legs & Feet Belly should be a clear tan colour, with minimal darker undercolour showing and with belly colour only just visible when viewed from the side, other than an area around the forelimb extending from the belly.
+(10)

 Sides Sides, including sides of hips, to be thickly laced with long tan-tipped ticking.
 (10)

-Colour Base colour to conform to ESCC requirements, be even, with glossy sheen and carried 25
+Base colour to conform to ESCC requirements, be even, with glossy sheen and carried down to the skin.

 Eye colour to match requirements of relevant ESCC base colour.